 Blue Morpho 10"x8" oil/panel by Sarah Siltala

 I was reminded recently of a couple failed attempts in the studio, one: to make a medium with powdered crystal glass and two: make Smalt into paint.
 In my previous experiments I had used linseed oil alone without any other additions to the mixtures.
 This was a mistake, both Smalt and crystal glass are heavy particles that do not mix easily with oil.
-They need an additional stabilizer to create a smooth consistency that will not separate or seize up.
+They need an additional stabilizer to create a smooth consistency that will not separate.
 I thought about my experience with both and suddenly a light bulb went off, I immediately pulled out my unusable tube of glass medium and ordered another batch of powered smalt pigment.

 I divided the linseed/glass mix into two jars afterward.
 To one of the jars I added fumed silica.
 I've experimented with making my own medium with fumed silica before and thought if I added this as a stabilizer maybe my mixture would not separate like it did before.
 Below on the left is the glass/linseed oil mix and on the right I am adding powdered fumed silica.
 I have a post about my previous mixture with linseed oil and fumed silica HERE.
 When fumed silica is mixed with linseed oil to make a medium it creates a lovely clear gel and is fantastic to add to oil paint.
 It thickens up quite a bit and I'm hoping to have the same effect with my crystal glass mixture.